leo-sh/materil-profile/bower_components/intl-tel-input/README.md

 Returns a string e.g. `"12345"`

 **getNumber**
-Get the current number formatted to the given type (defaults to [E.164 standard](http://en.wikipedia.org/wiki/E.164)).
-The different formatting types are available in the enum `intlTelInputUtils.numberFormat` - taken from [here](https://github.com/googlei18n/libphonenumber/blob/master/javascript/i18n/phonenumbers/phonenumberutil.js#L883).
+Get the current number in the given format (defaults to [E.164 standard](http://en.wikipedia.org/wiki/E.164)).
+The different formats are available in the enum `intlTelInputUtils.numberFormat` - taken from [here](https://github.com/googlei18n/libphonenumber/blob/master/javascript/i18n/phonenumbers/phonenumberutil.js#L883).
 Requires the `utilsScript` option. _Note that even if `nationalMode` is enabled, this can still return a full international number._
 ```js
 var intlNumber = $("#mobile-number").intlTelInput("getNumber");
 // or